 Identifying variables and whale prediction information is joined back to the shifted fishing data

 Outstanding question/issue: the shifted fishing data may (is likely to?) have new dates that were not in the original input data, and these records will have NA identifying variables and whale prediction information in the final output.
 Thus, should users have to join the identifying info and whale predictions themselves after the fact?
 Or should we make another function for this.?
+But if the final output from this function is aggregated by year-month, we should have comparable information in the historical record and the simulated scenarios.

+There are some NorCA DC fishing seasons (e.g. 2011-12 and 2017-18) where there are a couple of records on ~Dec 5 or 6, and then nothing until mid-January (there appears to have been closures due to quality these years).
+Because these ~Dec 5/6 records are possible under ‘normal’ opening dates, these records are used when pushing the season back, etc, which will lead to incorrect information.
+For instance, say we’re running a lag delayed opening scenario until Dec 15, there are 10 records on Dec 5, and the rest of the records come after Jan 15.
+Currently, the function will see that the first day of the season was Dec 5 and thus lag the entire season by 10 days, which (I assume) is an error.